15 posts in this topic

 Extremely useful in raids.
 You can see most of the debuffs by default in your healing frames, but sometimes the addon is not updated yet for a new raid zone or the authors wouldn’t add some debuff that you want to trace.
 In this section you can add or remove any debuff / buff / proc that is applicable to a player.

 If you want to remove some buff / debuff / proc from the list, choose it from the dropdown menu and click ‘Delete’.
-(For example on the WoD start hunter’s Rapid Fire was a trackable buff so if you were having 3-4 hunters in the raid it was very annoying and actually worth to be removed manually from the debuffs list)

-If you ever wanted to save your VuhDo configuration for more than one toon / spec / raid size / encounter type or to share what you have with other VuhDo users, this is the place for you.
+If you ever wanted to save your VuhDo configuration for more than one character / spec / raid size / encounter type or to share what you have with other VuhDo users, this is the place for you.

-Saving profiles for different specs / toons:
+Saving profiles for different specs / characters:

 Go to VuhDo Options->Tools Tab->Profiles.